 ABOUT / FACULTY

-Marsh Matto – Chair of the Interior Design Program at Paier College’s SASD in Bridgeport.
-Marsha Matto earned her B.S. in Interior Design from Mount Ida College and has over 20 years of detailed experience as a high end residential and commercial interior designer.
+Marsha Matto – Chair of Interior Design at Paier College’s Shintaro Akatsu School of Design (SASD) in Bridgeport.
+Marsha earned her B.S. in Interior Design from Mount Ida College and has over 20 years of detailed experience as a high end residential and commercial interior designer.
 She was founder of her first interior design firm, Savoir Faire Interiors in Westport CT, from 1997-2007.
 In 2007 she became founder of Point Of View Interiors, an exclusive residential and commercial interior design firm, which she currently owns and operates.
 Marsha’s work takes her through-out Fairfield County, Manhattan, the Hamptons and Miami Beach.
-Her design and construction expertise has earned several of her homes in Fairfield County the very prestigious HOBI award (home building industry award).
+Her design and construction expertise has earned several of her homes in Fairfield County the very prestigious HOBI Award (Home Building Industry Award).
 She is also an active member of ASID.
 See her work in detail on her website, Marsha had been teaching at the University of Bridgeport for the past 8 years, and has lectured for SASD in China at Ludong University for two summers.

-Gary Munch – Co-Chair of the Graphic Design Department in Paier College’s SASD.
+Gary Munch, M.S. – Chair of Graphic Design in Paier College’s Shintaro Akatsu School of Design (SASD).
 Gary earned his M.S.
 Art Education from the University of Bridgeport, 1986 and his B.F.A. from the University of Oregon, 1979.
 He has designed typefaces for Linotype (Ergo, Really) and was part of Microsoft’s ClearType project of system fonts (Candara) which all included Greek, Latin, and Cyrillic.
 He has a long-standing interest in non-Latin scripts and has designed award-winning typefaces in Cyrillic and Greek.
 Most recently his work has extended to Cherokee and Arabic.
 From 2001 to 2008 he was on the board of the TDC Type Directors Club (New York), and served as president and chairman, and chaired the TDC 2 2002 type design competition and the TDC50 typography competition in 2004.
 In 2010, he was a juror in the TDC 2 2010 type design competition.
 He speaks occasionally at the annual TypeCon, sponsored by SoTA.

 Salvatore Privitera – Sal is the Chair of the Photography Department at Paier College, as well as a professor since 2018.
 Sal is the former Director of Career Services and Enrichment.
 He completed his MFA at Maryland Institute College of Art and his undergraduate studies at Paier College [of Art].
 His interests and expertise lie in multiple areas of the arts consisting of (but not limited to) photography, video, 3D animation, and art history.
 Along with being an educator, he has continued to work as a professional photographer since 2012 and exhibit his personal artwork.